 - If he shoots at Mr. Black, seemingly the better option, he might kill him, then Mr. Grey has the next shot.
 Oh dear.note

-- If he takes a third option and shoots into the air, Mr. Grey and Mr. Black shoot at each other until one dies (each would consider the other the greater threat), then Mr. White has the first shot in a duel.note
+- If he takes a third option and shoots into the air, Mr. Grey and Mr. Black shoot at each other until one dies (each would consider the other the greater threat), then Mr. White has the first shot in a duel.note He gets the same benefit if he misses whoever he aims at.

 - Yo momma is so stupid, she took the Pepsi Challenge and chose Jif.